-Notes: This table presents the IV using instruments discussed in the identification section results for the cumulative fertility rate, measured nine months in the future.
-Cumulative fertility rate is the cumulative number of children among mother ages 35-45 per 1,000 female population 35-44 years old.
+Notes: This table presents the first stage relationship between the instruments and airborne lead, sulfur dioxide (SO2), and ambient ozone.
+The independent variables are as discussed in the main text.
+Attainment X CAANAS TSP1978 is a dummy variable for whether a county was designated in nonattainment with the TSP standards, as published by EPA for the first time in 1978.
+LPD{0.8gpg} is a dummy variable for the period October 1979-June 1985, when refineries were required to produce a quarterly average of no more than 0.8 grams per gallon (gpg) among total gasoline output. $LPD{0.5gplg}$ is a dummy variable for the period starting in July 1985, when the standards were tightened to 0.5 gplg. $LPD{0.8gpg}$ X HWPlan1944 and LPD{0.5gplg} X HWPlan1944 are dummy variables for the two policies interacted with the 1944 Interstate Highway System Map.
 Economic Variables are log of county total employment and log of county per capita income.
 Climate variables are temperature, precipitation, their squares, and year by latitude and year by longitude fixed effects.
 Mother and Child Characteristics are county averages for mother's education, mothers' age, marital status, indicator for whether the birth was given at a hospital, dummy for whether the physician was present, dummy for twin births, skin color of a child, dummy for previous dead child, dummy for previous child alive, controls for the start of prenatal care.
-Regressions are weighted by number of females 35-44 years old.
+Regressions are weighted by number of females 15-44 years old.
 Standard errors are clustered at the county level and are in parentheses. , , and indicate statistical significance at the 1, 5, and 10 percent levels, respectively.